zippyy/blog.techrelay.xyz/content/post/bitwarden-setup/index.md

 3. Go to your forked repo and click Settings > Secrets > Actions and add secrets for:

++     HEROKU_API_KEY
-+     HEROKU_API_KEY (yoru Heroku API key - can be found in Account Setings -> APi Keys)
+ 	Your Heroku API key - can be found in Account Setings -> APi Keys
++     HEROKU_APP_NAME
-+     HEROKU_APP_NAME (the name of the Heroku application, this must be unqiue across Heroku and will fail if it is not) [Value alphanumerical]
+ 	The name of the Heroku application, this must be unqiue across Heroku and will fail if it is not [Value alphanumerical]
++     HEROKU_VERIFIED
-+     HEROKU_VERIFIED (required regardless, if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section) [Value 0/1]
+ 	Required regardless, if you have added a credit card on, your account will be verified to use built in addons, if not please see "NON VERIFIED ACCOUNTS" section [Value 0/1]

 4. In your Github repo page click on the actions